This fact sheet contains information about employment contracts for pre-registration trainees.

 If a trainee is offered a contract that reduces their statutory rights they may wish to seek advice before signing it.

 Employers can choose to offer enhanced benefits in an employment contract, for example, 30 days paid holiday.
 Trainees whose contract gives them greater rights should note that if the contract states 30 days paid holiday, then it is the contract (not the statutory minimum) that applies.

 For further information about all statutory rights, see the Citizens Advice website.

 Rates of pay

 Trainees in community placements will not necessarily receive the whole of the pre-registration grant.
 It is up to the employer to decide what salary to offer, however it must meet the national minimum wage (for those aged under 25) or the national living wage (for those aged 25 and over).
-Trainees who are offered a very low rate of pay should consider whether:-
+Trainees who are offered a very low rate of pay may wish to consider whether:-

 - it meets government minimum rates